DanSleeman/PMC_Automation_Tools/src/UX_Data_Source_Tools/README.md

 Parameters:
 - api_id: the UX data source ID
 - query: The query parameter.
 It can be one of the following types evaluated in this order:
-    - An instance of `uxDataSourceInput`
+    - An instance of `UXDataSourceInput`
     - A dictionary (dict)
     - A list of tuples (list[tuple])
     - A tuple of tuples (tuple[tuple])